Mapping Mountains - Significant Height Revisions - Y Pellennig - The Remotest Hills of Wales

 When the original list of Welsh 500m P15s that later became known as Yr Uchafion and latterly as The Welsh Highlands – Uchafion Cymru was first compiled, this hill was listed with an estimated c 36m of drop based on the 621m summit spot height that appears on the Ordnance Survey 1:50,000 Landranger and 1:25,000 Explorer map and an estimated c 585m bwlch height based on interpolation of 10m contouring between 580m – 590m.
 The drop value for this hill was later amended to an estimated c 38m, based on an estimated c 583m bwlch height based on interpolation of 5m contouring between 580m – 585m that appeared on the OS Maps website.

-The summit of this hill was now been surveyed with the Trimble GeoXH 6000, resulting in a height of 618.3m.
+The summit of this hill was now been surveyed with the Trimble GeoXH 6000, with a subsequent Leica RX1250 survey, resulting in a height of 618.5m.
 This is not a dramatic height revision when compared to some survey results, but it does come within the parameters of the Significant Height Revisions used within this page heading, these parameters are:

 The full details for the hill are: